Brian-Fairbanks/100-days/README.md

   Implementation of browser built-in speech synthesis functionality
    - https://javascript30.com/ - day 23
 ### day 25 - Facelift
-  - updating the index page, and making it more presentable
+  updating the index page, and making it more presentable
 ### day 26 - Auto Facelift
-  - updating the index page, to make card creation dynamic, rather than manually adding all the divs
+  updating the index page, to make card creation dynamic, rather than manually adding all the divs
+### day 27 - Pattern Generator
+  A dynamic background pattern generation, with update settings
+  - Idea inspired by FlorenPop - https://codepen.io/FlorinPop17/full/qBWGmqa